touilleMan/godot-python/README.rst

 	$ xcode-select --install

-If you are using CPython as your backend, you will need openssl.
+If you are using CPython as your backend, you will need these.
 To install with Homebrew:

 .. code-block:: bash

-	$ brew install openssl
+	$ brew install python3 scons openssl zlib

 You will also need virtualenv for your python.